Zedd7/ZHorse/ISSUE_TEMPLATE.md

 <!-- Bug report section.
 Delete it if you didn't check 'Bug report' above -->
 ## Bug report

+### What are you trying to do ?

+Description of the task to be done goes here.

 ### What is the expected behavior ?

-Description of expected behavior goes here.
+Description of the expected behavior goes here.

 ### What is the actual behavior ?